On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Discussion

-For the remainder of this section we first situate our work in the body of knowledge, drawing from the disciplines of software engineering and sociology.
-We then discuss why our findings are important to both software engineers and researchers in the field of software engineering.
+In this section we first situate our work in the body of knowledge of our field and present novel vantage points, relating our theoretical contributions to literature beyond the scope of software engineering research.
+We then discuss why our findings are important to both software engineers and researchers in software engineering field.
 Finally, we motivate future work and critically reflect our own work to extend and challenge the views we present.